dmytrokyrychuk/nixos/README.md

 This allows you to setup a VM with minimal effort.
 However this requires some prerequisites.

-- A VM running the minimal NixOS ISO reachable with SSH under nixos@nixos.2li.local.
+- A VM running the minimal NixOS ISO reachable with SSH under nixos@nixos.home.kyrych.uk.
 - The VM runs UEFI.
 - You've set a password for the nixos user.